Four Ways to Avoid a Midlife Crisis

 Take Care of Yourself

 Eat well and start taking better care of yourself.
 There is nothing stopping you from getting into the best shape of your life right now so that you can prolong your days.
 You may have realized your own mortality but that isn’t anything to be scared about!
+You are important.

 Find the Joy In Your Life